More info

 American consumers need to understand where you fit in the market landscape.
 Are you the premium alternative?
 The accessible option?
 The innovation disruptor?
 Without clear category positioning, you’re asking distributors to figure this out themselves—and they won’t.

-With Florax, we didn't position them as "another probiotic supplement."
-We positioned them in the intersection of clinical efficacy and lifestyle wellness—a space where most brands lean too far toward either medical credibility (alienating wellness consumers) or lifestyle appeal (losing credibility with health-focused buyers).
+With Florax, we didn’t position them as “another probiotic supplement.”
+We positioned them in the intersection of clinical efficacy and lifestyle wellness—a space where most brands lean too far toward either medical credibility or lifestyle appeal.
+This specific category positioning gave Amazon and retail partners clear placement logic and gave consumers immediate context for evaluation.

 4. Narrative frameworks distributors can actually use